-The Initial Settlement Statement T+3B and any Recalculation Settlement Statement will constitute the basis for billing in accordance with the CAISO Tariff.
-The Initial Settlement Statement T+3B will constitute the basis for billing for all charges in the first instance.
-The Recalculation Settlement Statements T+12B and T+55B will constitute the basis for billing for adjustments to charges set forth in the Initial Settlement Statement T+3B.
-Each Scheduling Coordinator, CRR Holder, Black Start Generator, and Participating TO must pay any net debit and, subject to the limitations in Section 11.29.17.1, are entitled to receive any net credit shown in its Invoice or Payment Advice on the Payment Date, whether or not there is any dispute regarding the amount of the debit or credit.
+The Initial Settlement Statement T+9B and any Recalculation Settlement Statement will constitute the basis for billing in accordance with the CAISO Tariff.
+The Initial Settlement Statement T+9B will constitute the basis for billing for all charges in the first instance.
+The Recalculation Settlement Statements will constitute the basis for billing for adjustments to charges set forth in the Initial Settlement Statement T+9B.

 11.29.7.2.1 Elimination of Invoices under $10.00